kengraf/nadialin/website/docs/hunter_readme.md

 }
 ```
 ### Your backdoor must be:
-- __TESTD:__  Launch your own VM and make sure your backdoor executes as excepted.
+- __TESTED:__  Launch your own VM and make sure your backdoor executes as excepted.
 - __SELF-CONTAINED:__  No 3rd party installs or custom executables.
 Bash scripts and python3 code is allowed.
 - __USER_SPACE:__  No kernel level exploits.
 - __ADDITIVE:__  Meaning you can change system files, but your changes can not remove or alter existing functionality.
 An example might be, Nginx is running by default.
 You want to add a website to allow ingress.
 You should create an additional virtual website and NOT attempt to reinstall nginx or change the behavior of the existing website(s).